khanhdang/mkdocs-site/docs/pub.md

 # Publication

-!!! warning "Disclaimer"
+??? warning "Disclaimer"
     This page contains PDF files of articles that might be covered by copyright.
 Please do not retrieve, copy, or distribute these files as it may violate copyright protection laws.

-!!! info
+??? info "Supervised Student"
     <u>Underlined authors</u> are students under my direct supervision.